TritonDataCenter/sdc-docker/docs/divergence.md

 #### zsched

-In all containers you will see a `zsched` process in addition to your other processes.
+In containers you may see a `zsched` process in addition to your other processes.
 It owns the kernel threads that do work on behalf of your zone.
-The PID of this process should always show up as 0.
+The PID of this process should always show up as 0, though some versions of `ps` on Linux filter this out.

 #### ipmgmtd